flang-compiler/flang/docker/README.md

 # Build Flang from source in Docker

-[Flang](https://github.com/flang-compiler/flang) is a Fortran compiler targeting LLVM.
+[Flang](https://github.com/flang-compiler/flang) (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.

-This builds the ``flang`` compiler on Ubuntu 22.04, according to the instructions given on GitHub.
+This builds the Flang compiler in Ubuntu 22.04 Docker container, according to the instructions given on GitHub, plus OpenMP offload features for AMD and NVIDIA GPUs.

 ## Building